MewsSystems/gitbook-booking-engine/booking-engine-widget/README.md

-# Distributor widget
+# Booking Engine Widget

-Distributor JavaScript widget allows guests to book directly from the website of your property without being redirected elsewhere.
+Booking Engine JavaScript Widget allows guests to book directly from the website of your property without being redirected elsewhere.

-It's a more advanced way of integrating Distributor into your website.
+It's a more advanced way of integrating Booking Engine into your website.

 This section describes how to use it.